 Following the latest Government instructions, our indoor visitor rooms have re-opened following the roll-out of robust cleaning schedules.
 Please note the new 1 metre social distancing rule does not apply to hospitals, therefore our 2 metre distancing rule remains and visitors will need to wear masks supplied to them on arrival.

-We are working hard to ensure patients can keep in touch with friends, family and advocates, and are encouraging contact to be made via Skype or on the telephone.
+For patients who considered high risk and shielding and are unable to leave our hospitals we are continuing to do all we can to ensure they can keep in touch with friends, family and advocates via Skype or on the telephone.
 Every ward has an iPad available for patients to do this.
-We have also opened a carers support line, for carers to keep in touch for updates and support.
-This is available Monday - Friday between 10am-4pm by phone 01604 616125, or via email: [email protected].
+Our carers support line, for carers to keep in touch for updates and support, is also still available Monday - Friday between 10am-4pm by phone 01604 616125, or via email: [email protected].

-On the wards, we are holding community meetings to explain the nature of the virus to patients, and any restrictions that will apply to them.
+On the wards, community meetings are being regularly held to explain the latest situation with regards to the virus and the Government’s latest actions to patients, and any changes in restrictions that will apply to them.
 Our clinical and nursing teams are ensuring patients feel reassured, reminding people of the importance of hand washing and good hygiene, and explaining that they may see different members of staff on their wards during this time.

 Our Speech and Language Therapy Team have created some easy-read COVID-19 resources for our patients with learning disabilities.
 These resources have significantly enhanced understanding, and are reducing anxiety and risk behaviours.
 If you think these guides may be useful for people that you care for please download below.